paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-13a-child-nutrition.md

 ### Statutory Notes

 #### References in Text
-The Richard B. Russell National School Lunch Act, referred to in subsecs. (a)(1), (2), (5), (b), is act June 4, 1946, ch.
+The Richard B. Russell National School Lunch Act, referred to in subsecs. (a)(1), (2), (5) and (b), is act June 4, 1946, ch.
 281, 60 Stat.
 230, which is classified generally to chapter 13 (§ 1751 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1751 of this title](./chapter-013-school-lunch-programs.md#section-1751) and Tables.

 #### Codification
 Pub.
 L. 99–591 is a corrected version of Pub.
 L. 99–500.